nautim/digitalspacesciencespo/README.md

 ### Sentiment Analysis

+To understand which are the sentiments associated with attacks, we carried out sentiment analysis with three different methods in order to categorize the emotions related to the tweets.
+For instance, we identified tweets as positive or negative when two out of the three employed methods classified the tweet as positive or negative.
+Let us then take a look at our main findings, starting with Figure 1.

 Image 1: Ratio of negative sentiments for assaults

 ![img1](Ratio-of-negative-sentiments-for-assaults.jpeg)

+We observed that the ratio of negative sentiments for assaults experienced a slight rise after the attacks.
+This increase was particularly noticeable on the day following the attacks, with the exception of the event from 2020.
+However, there does not appear to be a clear trend in the days that followed.
+The data also seems to indicate that the proportion of positive sentiments declined in the aftermath of the attacks.
+As depicted in the graph below, within 2 to 6 days, the ratio of positive tweets dropped from an average of 0.38 to 0.34.

+The case of the 2022 attack seems to present the clearest picture, depicting an increase in the proportion of positive tweets following the incident.
+We attribute this to the significant expression of support from the Kurdish community towards the victims of the attack.
+Additionally, the French authorities did not immediately classify the attack as "terrorist", which led to a surge in tweets supporting the Kurdish community.

 Image 2: Ratio of positive sentiments for assaults

 ![img1](Ratio-of-positive-sentiments-for-assaults.jpeg)

+We then proceeded by investigating the words that appeared most frequently in the tweets identified as either positive or negative.
+As evidenced by Image 3, the most frequent words in negative tweets are _‘raciste’, ‘ennemi’, ‘extreme’, and ‘anti’_.
+It is also interesting to note that the word ‘droite’ is employed rather frequently in negative tweets.
+On the other hand, we can observe that the words most frequently appearing in positive tweets are _‘aime’, ‘paix’, ‘libre’, and ‘bonne’_.
+Also, in this case it was quite interesting to note that the word _‘prophete’_appears among the most frequent.

 Image 3: Differences in word frequency in positive and negative tweets